 A few short camping trips have been done with the custom box, having it loaded from the base to the ceiling including a 25 kg tent on the roof of the canopy the 79 Series Landcruiser only sagged 10-15 mm at the rear.

-All the electrics I have done myself, at first I was a bit worried if I'd get it done right as the electrics plan was huge, but found it quite easy once just focusing on one task at a time.
+All the electrics have been done by myself, at first I was a bit worried if I'd get it done right as the electrics plan was huge, but found it quite easy once I just focused on one task at a time.

 An overall plan still needs to be thought up as the right size wires and the amount of wires from the second battery to the rear can limit what can be added later.